xyb994/housing/docs/index.rst

-.. example_project documentation master file, created by sphinx-quickstart.
+.. ssu_housing documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to example_project's documentation!
+Welcome to ssu_housing's documentation!
 ====================================================================

 Contents: